-Minimum security institutions have the lowest security level of federal correctional institutions in Canada.
-The institution perimeters are defined but usually there are no walls or fences.
+Minimum security facilities have the lowest security level within Correctional Services o Canada.
+The unit perimeters are defined but usually there are no walls or fences.
 Restrictions on movement, association and privileges are minimal.
 Inmates are non-violent and pose very limited risk to the safety of the community.
 Many are on work-release programs that allow them to hold jobs during the day.

-Minimum security institutions generally consist of an orientation building for new inmates, a security building, a visiting building and a private family visiting housing complex, an administrative building, a programs and school building, a case management and psychology building, recreational areas, and neighbourhoods of housing complexes.
+Minimum security units generally consist of an orientation building for new inmates, a security building, a visiting building and a private family visiting housing complex, an administrative building, a programs and school building, a case management and psychology building, recreational areas, and neighbourhoods of housing complexes.
 Neighbourhoods are groups of houses that are within a certain area and consist of row houses or duplexes.
 Each housing complex consists of individual rooms (which may be double bunked), washrooms, a living room, a dining room, and a kitchen.
 Inmates are encouraged to take pride in their houses and neighbourhoods, and may undertake landscaping projects to the houses, such as creating new flower gardens.

 Psychologists in minimum security facilities offer a full range of clinical and correctional psychological services, including triage, short- and long-term counselling and psychotherapy, risk assessments, and crisis intervention.
 They work with offenders with mental health problems as well as offenders preparing to leave institutional settings.
 The latter group may need assistance with managing risk factors in the community and adaptation to community living in general.
 Minimum security facilities may also house "Lifers" who are stable and pose manageable risk to others.
 These individual sometimes face unique psychological issues.
+Minimum security facilities include Collins Bay-Minimum (formerly Frontenac Institution); and Joyceville-Minimum (formerly Pittsburgh Institution).